Construction Law: Debunking Common Construction Defect Myths

 Have you recently purchased a cozy townhome or bought your dream vacation home?
 These purchases are some of the biggest and most exciting purchases you’ll make!
 Frustratingly, a construction defect may present itself after you’ve signed the final contract.
-Before spending your hard-earned money to do the repairs yourself, contact an attorney to investigate your construction law case.
+Before spending your hard-earned money to do the repairs yourself, contact an attorney to investigate your construction law case and debunk any common construction law myths.

 There are many misconceptions about construction defects that too many people believe.
 Allow us to shed light on the following misconceptions about construction defects: